webpack-contrib/grunt-webpack/README.md

 Type: `bool`
 Default: `false` (`true` if watch mode is used and for webpack-dev-server)

 When set to true the grunt process will be kept alive after webpack task is finished.
-This is especially usefull for `watch` and `webpack-dev-server` as these usually need to run as long as not manually killed.
+This is especially useful for `watch` and `webpack-dev-server` as these usually need to run as long as not manually killed.
 ### Webpack Task

 #### failOnError